intellihr/graduate-engineer-react-assessment/README.md

 ### Task 5 - As a userm, I want to see some input errors, so that I can aviod putting invalid item
 1. Name and description are mandatory
 2. I should see errors if the name has less than 5 characters

-## Bouns
-1. Implement this with Redux (If you don't know what Redux is, just leave it.
-No harms.)